Robert burns image

 Alexandria Burns Club - Record of Burns Suppers

 The highlighted dates in the table below link to scanned images of the actual programs for our annual Alexandria Burns Club, Robert Burns Festival.
-There are some gaps and if anyone can let me have scanned or original copies of the years that are missing I will insert these.
-The images that I scanned are from my own collection of programs.
-These were gathered in conditions of extreme adversity during the actual Burns Suppers so please accept my apologies if any whisky or haggis stains are evident!
+There are some gaps and if anyone can let me have scanned or original copies of the years that are missing I will include these.

 Date Venue Chairman Immortal Memory